 While most people fly into the Orlando airport for their cruise, sometimes airfare is cheaper to Miami or Fort Lauderdale.
 Or sometimes people simply want to explore southern Florida.

 If this is the case, you should realize that your options are somewhat limited in getting to Port Canaveral.
 There is no quick and easy shuttle that we know of.
 Instead, we recommend looking into one-way car rentals.
 This way you can drive to the port (it’s about 215 miles from Miami) and not have to worry about parking.

 One-way rentals can be a bit expensive for what is essentially one day of car rental.
-We found rates between $70 and $110.
-Rental rates are slightly cheaper if traveling from Port Canaveral back to Miami.
+Rental rates seem to be slightly cheaper if traveling from Port Canaveral back to Miami.

 More on Cruising From Port Canaveral

 Port Canaveral Cruise Parking — Parking at the port?
 We’ve got you covered with all your parking options, including costs and discounts.

 Port Canaveral Park and Cruise Hotels — If you plan to stay in the area the night before your cruise, look at this list of hotels that offer cruise parking with a one-night stay.

 Port Canaveral Hotels with Cruise Shuttles — Staying at a hotel with a cruise shuttle can make it easy to get to the port on embarkation day.